ocaml/platform-blog/opam-pin.md

 #### Installation

-And then you probably want to try your package right away, so OPAM's default action is to try and install (unless you specified `-n`) :
+You probably want to try your brand new package package right away, so OPAM's default action is to try and install it (unless you specified `-n`):

 ```
 ocp-reloc needs to be installed.